-If a donor contributes a vehicle and claims the value of the vehicle is more than \$500, the charity is required to provide a contemporaneous written acknowledgment to the donor.
-All acknowledgments must include the following information plus information on what the charity did or intends to do with the vehicle (see below for the additional required information).
+If a donor contributes a vehicle and claims the value of the vehicle is more than \$500, the charity is required to provide a contemporaneous written acknowledgment to the donor, such as Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes.
+All acknowledgments must include the following information, plus information on what the charity did or intends to do with the vehicle (see pages 5-8 for the additional required information).

-- the donor's name and taxpayer identification number, - the vehicle identification number, - the date of the contribution, and one of the following:
+- the donor's name and taxpayer identification number, - the vehicle identification number. - the date of the contribution, and one of the following: